cs2113-s23/cs2113-s23.github.io/syllabus.md

 ### Labs

 Labs are short-to-medium size programming assignments that are designed to reinforce lecture and prepare you for projects.
-Labs 1-7 are each worth 4% of your grade for a total of 28%.
-Note that Lab 0, orientation and familiarization lab, is worth 2% of your grade.

 ### Projects